|Ship Class||R-class Merchant Vessel|

 Pictorial History of the Second World War Vol.2 (Walter Hutchinson, Library Press, undated) - For Churchill's remarks

-HMS Rawalpindi Operational Timeline
+Rawalpindi Operational Timeline

 |22 Aug 1925||Rawalpindi was launched.|